Today’s Q&A Monday explores creative habits:

 “You are what you do, not what you say you’ll do.”

 We tend to attend to our present.
-We trust that we will handle needs in the future.
+We trust that we will handle your needs in the future.
 This is demonstrated by a procrastination study published in Psychological Science.
 By framing future events as days instead of months or years, they helped participants perceive future events as more imminent.
-Those studied who were presented retirement in terms of days would estimate planning 4 times sooner.
+Those studied who have presented retirement in terms of days would estimate planning 4 times sooner.

 2. Make your habits convenient